The questions you ask a real estate agent when selling a house are crucial.

 Here’s why…

-This means a real estate agent doubles their commission if they represent both the seller and buyer in the same transaction.
+A real estate agent earns two commissions if they represent both the seller and the buyer in the same transaction.

 You can probably see where this is headed.

-Many real estate agents are willing to risk their integrity to act as a dual realtor.
+Many listing agents are willing to risk their integrity to act as a dual realtor.

 By “risk their integrity,” I mean: